chee86j/Tetris-Beats-TS/README.md

 This app is based on the Tetris game concept and was created for educational purposes.
-Audio tracks are sourced from Pixabay's collection of royalty-free music Tetris rules and gameplay are based on the Tetris guidelines from https://tetris.wiki/Tetris.wiki.
+Audio tracks are sourced from Pixabay's collection of royalty-free music Wallpapers are sourced from https://wallpaperaccess.com's collection of wallpapers Tetris rules and gameplay are based on the Tetris guidelines from https://tetris.wiki/Tetris.wiki.

 # License